-The disability attorneys of Phillips Disability are here to help you access the Social Security Disability benefits you deserve.
+The disability attorneys of Dayes Law Firm PC are here to help you access the Social Security Disability benefits you deserve.
 Our skilled lawyers will examine your claim and advise you what options are available for obtaining compensation.

 Request a free, no obligation consultation now.
 When you work with our firm, there are no upfront fees and payment is only owed if we help you get compensation for your claim.